emilsbee/createReactComponent/README.md

 ### Project structure

 This tool assumes a certain project structure.
 Meaning, components will be only installed in src/components folder.
 If such folder isn't present, the tool won't work.
+Therefore, the **scripts** folder must be placed at the root of the project.

 ### To run